ncornag/catalog/README.md

 - Product groups (labels?)
   - Variants groups (?)
 - Attribute groups
-- Composite products (Pizza, cars)
+- Composite products (Pizza, cars, presentation cards)
 - Storing variants and products separately will make querying products more difficult (AQ problem will be back) (AQ problem?)
 - Other ways of adding data to product than attributes (?)
 - Store-based category trees and categorization of products